Ylvauk/git-intro/readme.md

 1. Push a branch to the repo
 1. Create a pull request to original repo

-## Describe what git is and what it does
+## Version Control

-- Git is a version control system.
-Simply put, version control is a way of tracking _changes_ made to a file or group of files over time.
-If you've worked with track changes in Microsoft Word or Google Docs, then you're familiar with part of what Git does.
+Git is a version control system (VCS).
+Version control is a way of tracking _changes_ made to a file or group of files over time.
+If you've worked with track changes in Microsoft Word or Google Docs, or if you've ever saved multiple copies of a file while editing it, then you've used a form of version control.
-- Git allows you to move project specific files from your "local" (or personal) computer to another Internet-connected computer which is acting as a central location for your code.
-This other computer is called a "remote repository."
-- All other computers that want to contribute to this specific project, will use the same remote repository (central computer), but send files from their own local computers.

 ![Versioning Diagram](images/wordVersioningTool.png)

-## Explain the difference between git and other versioning tools

-There are other version control systems, like SVN and Mercurial, but Git is the most popular and the most powerful.
-Git functions very similarly to SVN and Mercurial, but in contrast to SVN, Git and Mercurial both add a local repository on each user's computer (aka, a distributed model).

-This allows a user to keep a log of their local changes before finally pushing everything back to the remote repository.
-The user can also travel "back in time" to previous states that have been saved locally, but not yet pushed to the remote repository.
-This is great for when something goes wrong.

-Git will track changes made to a group of files in a directory.
-Git users can **commit** or save our changes and have access to a history of all the saves or **commits** that we have made.

-We can do incredibly complex operations related to version control thanks to the power of Git.
-In this class, we will use Git every single day to work on lessons, labs, homework, and projects.
-We'll get a preview of some of the most essential Git functions and commands in this lesson, and we'll build upon that knowledge with more advanced Git commands down the line.
-Using Git daily will strengthen your understanding of it as well as your skills with it over the next 12 weeks.

-### A Quick Note: Git vs. GitHub vs. GitHub Enterprise

-We're often asked what the differences between these three terms are.
+As a developer, tracking code changes provides us with the ability to examine the revision history for our code and revert to previous versions of a project when needed.
+Mainly, these features give us the freedom and confidence to experiment!
+With Git, we can easily try out ideas in a sandboxed version of our project, which can be merged into the base code when we get it working, or abandonned entirely if it doesn't work.
+It also allows us to restore an older version of our code even after merging changes into our base project!

+## Source Code Management

+More broadly, there are ***source code management*** (SCM) systems.
+SCM systems are vital tools for collaborating with others by centralizing where we store our source code.
+It also allows us to isolate our work until it is ready to be integrated, and quickly troubleshoot issues by identifying who contributed specific changes to the source code.
+Git fits into this broader category of SCM by providing us with the tools and commands to manage our portion of a larger project, while GitHub is used as the service that centralizes where team members collaborate and store the project's source code.

+>

+> Git allows you to share a directory of files on your computer, known as the _local repository_, with another Internet-connected computer which is acting as a central location for your code (such as on a Github.com server), known as the _remote repository_.
+Storing your files in a remote repository has two major advantages, namely it acts as a back up, and enables collaboration with others.

+Both version control and SCM systems are sometimes referred to simply as ***source control***.
+Source control encompasses any system that gives us the ability to track and manage our most valuable asset as a developer: the code we write.

+### Summary

 - **Git** refers to the version control system.
 - **GitHub** refers to [github.com](https://www.github.com), the cloud service that hosts code repositories.
 It's the largest software development platform on the Internet and was acquired by Microsoft in 2018.
 Public repositories are viewable by all users.